Faecal Sludge Management

 Last but not least, lack of FSM results in the Breakage of the nutrient loop.
 Faecal Sludge is rich in Nitrogen Phosphorous Potassium (NPK) which is helpful for soil nourishment Lack of FSM breaks the nutrient chain, and NPK doesn't go back to the soil and eventually to food production.
 Expensive and unsustainable chemical fertilizers get applied to the soil as a result.
 On the one hand, the nutrient loop is not closed; on the other, environmentally harmful chemical fertilizers are deployed on a significant scale.
 Treated FS presents a much better and more sustainable alternative to chemical fertilizers.

-FSM Solutions
+Towards Sustainable FSM Solutions

-CDD India’s FSM Solutions
+CDD India’s FSM Approach

 - The use of filter media is being explored to decrease emissions from onsite sanitation systems.